DevTakao/pkmn-tcg-marketplace/README.md

 ### Run the development build with `npm start` or `yarn start`.

--- You may find logs in the console due to development environment.
+**You may find logs in the console due to development environment.**